rocky/solidity-language-server/README.md

 **Warning: This project is in the alpha stage of development.
 Use at your own risk.**

-This project is a prototype Solidity Language Server using Microsoft's [Language Server Protocol (LSP)][lsp].
+This project aims to be a prototype Solidity Language Server using Microsoft's [Language Server Protocol (LSP)][lsp].
 It includes a minimal client for demonstration.

+Right now thow most of the work is being done on the client side via a common library and will be moved to the server side later.

 # Running